jonascarpay/jonascarpay.github.io/posts/2020-05-10-descriptor.md

   <*> ask "age"  readMaybe (\a -> a >= 18 && a <= 99)
 ```

-The arguments to `ask` in `askPerson` actually describe general properties of the fields of `Person` that might be useful in other contexts.

 This is the basis for our descriptor.
+The arguments to `ask` in `askPerson` describe general properties of the fields of `Person` that might be useful in other contexts.
 We turn `askPerson` into a descriptor as follows:

 1. we factor out the `ask` so it takes a general `field` function as an argument